 Right to appeal judicial decisions

-133. Appellate jurisdiction of Supreme Court in appeals from High Courts in regard to civil matters a. that the case involves a substantial question of law of general importance; and b. that in the opinion of the High Court the said question needs to be decided by the Supreme Court.
+- 1. a. that the case involves a substantial question of law of general importance; and - b. that in the opinion of the High Court the said question needs to be decided by the Supreme Court.